opensearch-project/documentation-website/_security-plugin/multi-tenancy/mt-agg-view.md

 Once you identify a saved object of interest, you can then switch to that tenant to work with the object.

 To access saved objects, expand the top menu and select **Management > Stack Management > Saved Objects**.
 The Saved Objects window opens.
-By default, all tenants the user has permissions for are dispalayed along with all saved objects associated with the tenants.
+By default, all tenants the user has permissions for are displayed along with all saved objects associated with the tenants.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/agg-view-saved-objects.png" alt="Dashboards Saved Objects view with tenant object aggregation" width="700">

-As an experimental feature, aggregate view for saved objects is kept behind a feature flag and must be enabled in the opensearch_dashboards.yml before the feature is made available.
+As an experimental feature, aggregate view for saved objects is kept behind a feature flag and must be enabled in the `opensearch_dashboards.yml` file before the feature is made available.
 See [Enabling aggregate view](#enabling-aggregate-view-for-saved-objects) for more information.
 {: .note }

 ### Feature benefits